 Located just a 5-min walk from the centre of Obergurgl, this comfortable hotel boasts panoramic views over the Otztaler Alps.

-Your final day of the tour begins with a scenic bus journey over the spectacular Timmelsjoch pass into Italy (1 hour).
+Morning 09:00 transfer over the spectacular Timmelsjoch pass into Italy.
 From here follow the E5 trail steadily downhill into the Passeiertal valley.
 Walk through the pretty hamlets of Rabenstein and Moos.
 Continue through the dramatic Passer Gorge Trail to St. Leonhard.
 Catch a bus to the typically South Tyrolean town of Merano, where you can relax and celebrate your Alpine crossing with a delicious dinner and drink in the town centre.